Feature photo:Harshil Gudka/Unsplash

-Oats are a great source of vitamins B and E, as well as, iron, magnesium and selenium.
-Further, with fibre to keep you fuller for longer and research that suggests oat’s ability to help lower elevated blood cholesterol levels, it’s no wonder why eating this wholegrain is so widely recommended.
-While I feel that the number of possible breakfast ideas with oats is nearly immeasurable, here are some of my top picks that I guarantee will have you inspired to upgrade your breakfast!
+Oats are a great source of vitamins B and E, as well as, iron, magnesium, and selenium.
+Further, with fiber to keep you fuller for longer and research that suggests oat’s ability to help lower elevated blood cholesterol levels, it’s no wonder why eating this wholegrain is so widely recommended.
+While I feel that the number of possible breakfast ideas with oats is nearly immeasurable, here are some of the top picks that I guarantee will have you inspired to upgrade your breakfast!

 Is that an “ooh” or “ew” that I hear?
-If you have never thought to put a savoury spin on your oatmeal, believe me, you are missing out!
-Try cooking your oats on the stove top with either low sodium vegetable or chicken stock.
+If you have never thought to put a savory spin on your oatmeal, believe me, you are missing out!
+Try cooking your oats on the stovetop with either low sodium vegetable or chicken stock.
 Then, top them with sautéed or roasted vegetables (this a great opportunity to use up leftover side dishes!)
-For some extra protein, top your savoury oats with a poached or fried egg.
+For some extra protein, top your savory oats with a poached or fried egg.
 Finally, garnish with some fresh herbs.

 Cranberry Orange Granola

 Homemade granola is a great make-ahead breakfast for early mornings on the go.
-Here is my recipe for Cranberry Orange Granola.
-Feel free to make a double batch to last a while.
+Here is my recipe for Cranberry Orange Granola, be sure to make some extra and set aside for later!
 This will keep for about two weeks in a glass mason jar or other reusable containers.

-Preheat your oven to 300 degrees and line a baking sheet with parchment paper.
+Set your oven to 300 degrees and line your baking sheet with parchment paper.
 Add all of the ingredients (except for the cranberries, walnuts and hemp seeds) into a large bowl, and stir until well combined.
 Evenly spread the oats onto the baking sheet.
 Bake the granola for 24 minutes, stirring it around about halfway through.
-Allow the granola to cool completely before adding the cranberries, walnuts and hemp seeds.
+Allow the granola to cool completely before adding the cranberries, walnuts, and hemp seeds.
 Serve with Greek yogurt or milk of choice and enjoy!